Financial aid process:

 21. What are the minimum hours I have to be enrolled in to receive Financial Aid?

-A student must be enrolled in at least 6 credit hours per semester to receive Direct Student Loans.
-Partial Pell Grant will be paid to students taking at least 3 hours.
+A student must be enrolled half-time in at least 6 credit hours per semester to receive Federal Direct Loans as an undergraduate student.
+Graduate students must be enrolled half-time in at least 3 credit hours per semester in order to received Federal Direct Loans.
+Depending on a student’s eligibility and their EFC on the FAFSA, a partial Pell Grant could be paid to students taking at least 3 hours.

 return to top